apjanke/octave-tablicious/docs/index.md

 This is the documentation site for Tablicious.

+This website currently only holds developer documentation.

-The API reference is included as Texinfo in the package itself.
+The user documentation and API reference is included as Texinfo in the package itself.

 ## Sections